 How things have changed!

 "The mountain" now features a beautiful new chalet, sophisticated equipment and a mountain of fun.
+Many music acts and other special performances are hosted at Detroit Mountain throughout the year.

 Here is our son and granddaughter reveling in their first outing at Detroit Mountain.Cool Adventures Article About Detroit Mountain